Getting Started with Comotion Python SDK

 pip install comotion-sdk

-In order to use it in your python file, you must first import it.
+In order to use the SDK in your python file, you must first import it.
 In these examples we will import the dash module directly as follows

 from comotion import dash